Kawue/grine-v2/README.md

 * For every graph in the JSON file identify the dataset name, which you can find in the JSON file itself.
 The name should be unique for every dataset.
 * Copy every dataset file into `backend/data/dataset`.
 The name of the files must have the pattern `<dataset_name>.h5`, where `<dataset_name>` is the placeholder for the real dataset name.
 * (Optional)
 Copy every dimensionality reduction data file into `backend/data/dimreduce`.
-The files will be automatically detected and loaded, if the name of the files begins with`dimreduce-<dataset_name>-`.
+The files will be automatically detected and loaded, if the name of the files begins with`dimreduce-<dataset_name>`.
 * (Optional)
 Create a new folder in `backend/data/histo-images` where the folder name is a dataset name.
 Copy every hisopathology image into this folder.
 The images will be automatically detected and loaded.
 * Open `backend/uwsgi.ini`.
 Search the lines which starts with `pyargv = ...` and replace it with `pyargv = -j <json_file>` where `<json_file>` is the placeholder for the name of your json file.